Should We All Be Wearing Masks In Public? Health Experts Revisit The Question

 At this point, experts emphasize that the general public needs to leave the supply of N95 medical masks to health care workers who are at risk every day when they go to work.

-And supplies are also tight for surgical masks, the cotton masks used everywhere from dentists offices to nail salons and that are even handcrafted.
+And supplies are also tight for surgical masks, the masks used everywhere from dentists' offices to nail salons and that are even handcrafted.

 "We need to be very mindful that the supply chain for masks is extremely limited right now," Gottlieb says.
 "So you really don't want to pull any kind of medical masks out of the system."